-In a GLP compliant prenatal developmental toxicity study conducted in accordance with OECD TG 414, pregnant Wistar rats (25/dose) were administered the chemical by gavage once daily at 100, 400 and 1000 mg/kg bw/day on gestational days (GD) 6-15.
+In a GLP compliant prenatal developmental toxicity study conducted in accordance with OECD TG 414, pregnant Wistar rats (25/dose) were administered the chemical by gavage once daily at 100, 400 and 1000 mg/kg bw/day on gestational days 6-15.
 Dams were sacrificed on GD 20 and the foetuses examined.
-No mortalities were observed in any of the groups and no mean differences in food consumption, body weight, uterus weight, conception rate, corpora lutea, implantation sites or losses, resorptions or viable foetuses.
+No mortalities were observed in any of the groups and no mean differences in food consumption, body weight, uterus weight, conception rate, corpora lutea, implantation sites or losses, resorptions or viable foetuses were observed.
 Higher absolute and relative liver weights (9%) were observed in animals dosed at 1000 mg/kg bw/day.
 This trend was also observed in groups dosed with 400 mg/kg bw/day with increased liver weights (6%) compared to controls.
-The maternal observed adverse effect level (NOAEL) was 100 mg/kg bw/day based on increased liver weights and the lowest adverse effect level for foetal effects based on no differences between treated and control groups was 1000 mg/kg bw/day (REACH n.d-a).
+The maternal NOAEL was 100 mg/kg bw/day based on increased liver weights.
+The NOAEL for foetal effects based on no differences between treated and control groups was 1000 mg/kg bw/day (REACH n.d.-a).

-A potential metabolite of octocrylene is 2-ethylhexanol (see Toxicokinetics section) which classified for reproductive toxicity - category 2.
-Effects from this metabolite were not observed in any studies indicating that 2-ethylhexanol may not be bioavailable systemically at doses that are high enough to be toxicologically relevant.
+A potential metabolite of octocrylene is 2-ethylhexanol (see Toxicokinetics section) which is classified for reproductive toxicity - Category 2.
+2-Ethylhexanol is reported to cause developmental toxicity, but not teratogenicity, in rats following treatment via the oral route (NICNAS 2013).
+The effects included markedly reduced mean foetal body weights and a higher number of foetuses with skeletal malformations, variations and retardations.
+Developmental effects associated with 2-ethylhexanol were not observed in any studies for octocrylene, indicating the metabolite may not be bioavailable systemically at doses that are high enough to be toxicologically relevant.